Out-of-sample error estimate for robust M-estimators with convex penalty: Introduction

 The main contribution of the present paper is the introduction of a generic out-of-sample error estimate for penalized $M$-estimators of the form \eqref{M-estimator-rho}.
 Here, the out-of-sample error refers to the random quantity

 where $\bx_{new}$ is independent of the data $(\bX,\by)$ with the same distribution as any row of $\bX$.
 Our goal is to develop such out-of-sample error estimate for $\hbbeta$ in \eqref{M-estimator-rho} with little or no assumption on the robust loss $\rho$ and the convex penalty $g$, in order to allow broad choices by practitioners for $(\rho,g)$.
-Our goal is also to allow for non-isotropic design with $\bSigma\ne \bI_p$.

 We consider the high-dimensional regime where $p$ and $n$ are of the same order.
 The results of the present paper are non-asymptotic and assume that $p/n \le \gamma\in(0,\infty)$ for some fixed constant $\gamma$ independent of $n,p$.
 Although non-asymptotic, these results are applicable in the regime where $n$ and $p$ diverge such that